 There are so many different bank accounts and financial products available, it can be difficult to know the best one to pick when you're a student.
 Here are some things you should look out for:

-These bank accounts are specifically designed for students, so often include an interest-free overdraft.
+These bank accounts are specifically designed for students, so often include a fee-free overdraft.
 They also commonly include gifts or discounts for things that students use a lot or just like.
 But it's important to also look beyond the freebies.

 These can be a convenient way to manage your money when used appropriately.
 There's usually an interest free period, so if you can pay them off every month, that's great.
 They can also help spread the cost of expensive items.